blue-yonder/tsfresh/docs/text/tsfresh_on_a_cluster.rst

 By default tsfresh uses parallelization to distribute the single-threaded python code to the multiple cores available on the host machine.

-However, this can create an issue known as over-provisioning, due to the fact that many of the underlying python libraries this project is built upon drop back into C code implementations for their low-level processing, and `also` try and spread their workload between as many threads/cores available.
+However, this can create an issue known as over-provisioning.
+Many of the underlying python libraries (e.g. numpy) used in the feature calculators have C code implementations for their low-level processing.
+Those `also` try to spread their workload between as many cores available - which is in conflict with the parallelization done by tsfresh.

 Over-provisioning is inefficient because of the overheads of repeated context switching.